Emerson1337/onlineCheckEMS/README.md

 ## All right.
 So you must to ask yourself, why Node and React to solve this problem?

-Well, we gonna start with Node.
+Well, we gonna start with Node.s

 **NODE:** Node is a technology widely used in nowadays, because he is oriented to events and input process no-blocking, and for these things he are very fast with very much data, light and efficient with communication in real time.
 But the real reason to use node is because i want to learn how to use this tech 😌.